← Back to Home

 Common issues and how to fix them.

-Check that the script src URL is correct and your server is running.
+Check that the script src URL is correct.
 Open browser DevTools Console to see error messages.
+For Next.js, make sure your component has 'use client' directive.

 Your SDK key is invalid.
-Go to Settings → SDK & Integration and copy the current key.
+Go to Settings → SDK in the dashboard and copy the current key.
+Make sure you didn't accidentally include extra spaces.

 Sessions not appearing in dashboard